BitcoinDesign/Guide/guide/payments/receive.md

 Although addresses are not a problem to share publically, their accompanying private keys which typically generated from a single recovery phrase must be kept secure and private.
 -->

-## Requesting bitcoin
+## Preparing the payment request
-As we said earlier, the simplest way to request bitcoin is to create and share a Bitcoin address where the sender should direct the payment.
+The simplest way to request bitcoin is to create and share a Bitcoin address where the sender should direct the payment.
 Generating a new address and showing it as a QR code and plain text is the most common way for applications to help users do so.

 <div class="image-slide-gallery">